It4innovations/hyperqueue/docs/jobs/resources.md

     ```console
     $ hq submit --resource cpus="8 scatter" ...
     ```

+### Non-integer allocation of resources

+Amount of the resource may be a non-integer number.
+E.g. you may ask for 0.5 of a resource.
+It tells the scheduler that you want to utilize only half of the resource and if another process asks for at most 0.5 of the resource, it may get the same resource.
+This resource sharing is done on logical of HyperQueue and actual resource sharing is up to tasks.

+The precision for defining amount is four decimal places.
+Therefore, the minimal resource amount that you can ask for is `0.0001`.

+For sum resources, the amount is simply removed from the pool as in the case of integer resources.

+In the case of an indexed resource, the partial resource is always taken from a single index.
+It means that if there is an indexed resource with two indices that are both utilized on 0.75, then a task that ask for 0.5 of this resource will not be started, despite there is available 0.5 of the resource in total, because there is no single index that is free at least on 0.5.

+If non-integer is bigger than 1, than integer part is always satisfied as whole indices and rest is a part of another index.
+E.g. when you ask for 2.5 of an indexed resource, you will get 2 complete indices and one index allocated on 50%.

+!!! note

+    In the current version, policy "compact!" is not allowed with non-integer amounts.

 ### Resource environment variables
 When a task that has resource requests is executed, the following variables are passed to it for